gammapy/gammapy/docs/background/index.rst

 `gammapy.background` contains methods to estimate and model background.

-The central data structure is the `~gammapy.background.maps.Maps` container.
+The central data structure is the `~gammapy.background.Maps` container.
 TODO: describe

 Most of the methods implemented are described in [Berge2007]_.